kleijnweb/swagger-bundle/README.md

     schema:
       $ref: '#/definitions/Pet'
 ```

-The `ResponseFactory` will try to deserialize any objects of a class other than `\stdClass`.

 Similar to arrays, you may use the reference the parameter in your controller signature, or use `$request->getContent()`: